10 E. North Avenue,

-The Centre Theatre opened on February 2, 1939, and this was a really amazing theatre.
-It was part of a complex that included a studio theatre in addition to the main hall and the broadcasting center of WFBR radio.
+The Centre Theatre opened on February 2, 1939 with Loretta Young in “Kentucky”.
+This was a really amazing theatre which was part of a complex that included a studio theatre in addition to the main hall and the broadcasting center of WFBR radio.
 It was the first theatre in the city equipped for radio broadcasting in-house (other theatres had broadcast via remote before) and the first with the ability to project live television on the screen.

 In the 1930’s and 1940’s, North Avenue was considered the northernmost boundary of Baltimore, and development was spread along both sides of the street.
 Across the street from the Centre Theatre, is the Aurora Theatre, and a little to the west of the Aurora Theatre is the Parkway Theatre.
 The Centre Theatre was a Art Moderne style treat, and opened to great fanfare.

 After closing the building remained in excellent condition, and while lettering had been removed, the old vertical tower still stands.
 In 2015 it reopened as a performing arts centre

 Just login to your account and subscribe to this theater.